alinbabu2010/MealsApp/README.md

 # MealsApp

-A Flutter mobile application for selecting meals
+A Flutter mobile application for selecting meals.
+Created to explore navigation in Flutter

 ## Getting Started